Root Cellar Ideas: 10 Root Cellar Plans to Make a Root Cellar

 Constructing a root cellar on your property is fantastic.
 But now you need to know how to use it properly.
 Having some root cellar plans for what you want to store and how you plan to store is equally as important as the cellar itself.

-1. After harvesting your produce, shake off excess dirt instead of washing it with water.
+1. After harvesting your produce from your prepper garden, shake off excess dirt instead of washing it with water.
 Most root cellar vegetables will keep longer when they are put away dry and with a bit of dirt rather than clean and wet.

 2. As you handle your fruits and vegetables, do so carefully.
 Rough treatment of your products can cause bruising, which will encourage decomposition.